What Is a SIP Phone & How Does It Work?

 What is a SIP Phone?

-What is SIP?
+What Is SIP?

-Session Initiation Protocol (SIP) is a communication protocol that manages multimedia communication such as video and voice calls.
+Session Initiation Protocol (SIP) is a communication protocol that manages multimedia communication, such as video and voice calls.
 To use SIP, you need a SIP phone that establishes communication over the internet.
-Unlike traditional phone systems, SIP phones rely on internet technology to make secure and reliable calls.

-The SIP protocol enables organizations to have unified communications as it integrates basic phone capabilities with video, email, instant messaging and more.
-Organizations use a SIP phone if they’re looking for scalability, reliability, and not limited voice calls.
-With SIP, you can expand into video and instant messaging.
+Unlike traditional phone systems, SIP phones rely on Internet technology to make secure and reliable calls.
+The SIP protocol enables organizations to have unified communications as it integrates basic phone capabilities with video, email, instant messaging, and more.
+Organizations use SIP phones if they want scalability, reliability, and unlimited voice calls.

 Top features of a SIP phone: